northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 1. Shutdown Circuit open ---> closed (Car is ready to drive):
 	1. Microcontroller will open the discharge circuit relay, and will close the precharge relay which will begin charging the capacitors
 	2. Microcontroller will monitor the voltage across the motor controller
 	3. Once the monitored voltage is greater than or equal to 90 % of the Accumulator's current voltage, the microcontroller will open the precharge relay and close the + and - terminal AIRs.
-As an example, if the Accumulator's voltage is 102 V, this precharge circuit would charge the capacitors to 92 V before closing the AIRs.
+The microcontroller will also provide power across the Motor Controller Ready terminals.
+As an example, if the Accumulator's voltage is 102 V, this precharge circuit would charge the capacitors to 92 V before closing the AIRs and powering the Motor Controller Ready terminals.

 2. Shutdown Circuit closed ---> open (Car needs to stop):
 	1. Microcontroller will keep the - terminal AIR closed, but will open the + terminal AIR as well as close the discharge relay.